mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 Both tables and crosstabs can include hyperlinks to other dashboards, or to web pages.

 Both allow highlighting with data driven formatting.
+Both can be exported either individually or as part of the entire dashboard.